ChargePoint Home Flex and Enel X JuiceBox EV chargers are two of the most popular Level 2 home chargers currently on the market.

 These apps can and will receive software updates over time for further improvements so it’s hard to pick a real winner on this feature.

 We will call it a tie for the mobile app category.

-However, if you live in extreme weather locations, you may want to choose the JuicBox charger because it’s NEMA 4 rated which can withstand crazy blowing snowstorms.
-In addition to that, it costs less.
+However, if you live in extreme weather locations, you may want to choose the JuiceBox charger because it’s NEMA 4 rated that can withstand crazy blowing snowstorms.
+In addition to that, it costs much less.